You need to be registered to vote before you can vote in UK elections or referendums.

 - by post

-- by asking someone else to vote for you (voting by proxy)
+- by applying to have someone else vote for you (voting by proxy)

 You cannot vote online in any elections.